SattyikKundu/Codecademy-Portfolio-Project-4/README.md

 - Since this is a Reddit clone app relying on the actual Reddit's json data, various Reddit interactions can't be replicated including account *login*, *post creation*, and *comment writing*.
 - As stated earlier, while the Search Bar feature can filter posts based on posts' *author*, *title*, and *body text*, the returned posts doesn't highlight any text parts *yellow* to match the search query.
 This feature will be added in the future in improve user-friendliness when searching.
+- This app requires being connected to a Reddit app created on a Reddit user account.
+The `client_id` and `client_secret` need to be part of environmental variables to run the full app (*more will be explained in the next section detailing local installation*).
 - Finally, the Reddit API restricts the number of fetch requests for `json` within a period. <ins>***For example***</ins>: Each time a user clicks on a SubReddit option from the left sidemenu, a fetch request is made to the Reddit API for posts' data.
 Then, if the user clicks the SubReddit options too many times in a short time period, the Reddit API will temporarily restrict API fetches.
 Usually, the user will need to wait at least 10-15 minutes before reloading the page and accessing the Reddit API again.
 Here's the screenshot showing error messages for this situation:
   ![(11) Fetch error handling](https://github.com/user-attachments/assets/ee8bd1a4-fa25-4155-b8bb-015fbbddfa36)

 ---